 Post-game fueling is just as important as pre- and intra-game fueling!
 Your recovery starts the moment you step off the field.
 At this time, it’s important to focus on replenishing your carb stores, eating protein to support muscle repair, and hydrating properly to lower your body temperature.
 Aim for the ideal 3:1 ratio of carbs to protein as soon as you can.
 You can make a refreshing post-game smoothie if you’re home soon after your game or pack a bottle of chocolate milk if you think you’ll have a hard time eating.
 You can also drink coconut water or eat watermelon for a refreshing and hydrating snack, but be sure to pair it with a protein-packed snack like greek yogurt.
 Once you are able to eat another meal, I suggest having a balanced performance plate with ½ carbs, ¼ color, and ¼ protein.

 Just like any skill you practice during training, or any conditioning you do during off-season, you have to train your body to handle any fueling changes.
 Practicing some of these habits now, such as eating breakfast before training or drinking a sports drink during practice, will help you get accustomed to them come game day.
-If you’re interested in optimizing your nutrition over the summer, be sure to join the waitlist for my Summer Nutrition Intensive program, where you’ll learn how to build and maintain a strong fueling foundation with a community of like-minded soccer girls!
+If you’re interested in optimizing your nutrition over the summer, be sure to join one of our RBSN Nutrition programs, where you’ll learn how to build and maintain a strong fueling foundation with a community of like-minded female athletes!